Estimation of Complex Valued Laplacian Matrices for Topology Identification in Power Systems: ADMM Method for General Objective

-In \textbf{Stage 2} of the ALM algorithm at the $i$th iteration we update the Lagrangian multipliers by employing gradient ascent.
-This involves computing the gradient of the Scaled Augmented Lagrangian function in \eqref{Augmented_Lagrangian_function} w.r.t. each Lagrange multiplier individually, which results in
+In \textbf{Stage 3} of the \ac{admm}, which consists of the dual variables update, we update the Lagrangian multipliers by employing gradient ascent.
+This involves computing the gradient of the scaled augmented Lagrangian function in \eqref{Augmented_Lagrangian_function} w.r.t. each Lagrange multiplier individually, which results in

-The \textbf{stopping criterion} for the algorithm is based on the maximal number of iterations or on the convergence of the estimators, i.e. when $\|\Gmat^{(i+1)}-\Gmat^{(i)}\|$ and $\|\Bmat^{(i+1)}-\Bmat^{(i)}\|$ are small enough.
+The \textbf{stopping criterion} for the algorithm is based on the maximal number of iterations or on the convergence of the estimators, when $\|\Gmat^{(i+1)}-\Gmat^{(i)}\|$ and $\|\Bmat^{(i+1)}-\Bmat^{(i)}\|$ are small enough.
 The algorithm is summarized in Algorithm \ref{ALGO2}.

 The following are the initialization and final steps of the algorithm.